 Yes.
-A disabled person applying for SSDI may not earn more than $1,170 per month by working.
+A disabled person applying for SSDI may not earn more than $1,260 per month (in 2020) by working.
 However, there are no SSDI income limits on unearned income, such as those from investments, interest or a spouse’s income.
 Blind applicants are exempt from this SSDI requirement.

 I’ve heard that my SSDI payments may be reduced if I receive other benefits.
 How does this happen?